students, visit International Student

 - Complete paperwork for on-campus employment and assistantships (if applicable)

-To accomplish all of these tasks, you should arrive in Minneapolis no later than January 11.
+To accomplish all of these tasks, you should arrive in Minneapolis no later than TBD.
 International students should attend the earliest possible CLA orientation session in January.

 Learn about your housing options online at the international student housing site before arriving in Minnesota.